shinra-electric/Portfolio/TutorialApps/GuessTheFlag/README.md

 # Guess-The-Flag App
 Example app for SwiftUI

-This is a simple app where you guess appropriate country for a given flag.
+This is a simple app where you guess the appropriate country for a given flag.

 It is a very basic app that demonstrates: